 What is your Return Policy & Exchange Policy?

 Returns may be made within 30 days of purchase for unopened and unused products only.
 If it was a gift, we will offer store credit for the amount of the purchase.
 The buyer is responsible for return shipping.

-If you would like to exchange a tuner for a different color or character style, please send us an email at aloha firstname.lastname@example.org or give us a call.
+If you would like to exchange a tuner for a different color or character style, please send us an email at aloha email@example.com .
 Please send us the unopened tuner in its original packaging.
 Buyer is responsible for all return shipping costs.